biosustain/benchling-resources/guides/fermentation_data.md

 </div>
 ````

-## 🔬 Steps 6 to 8 - Preparing Samples for Analysis
+## 🔬 Steps 6 to 8 - Creating Samples for Analysis

 The last steps cover creating samples for analysis, assigning them a storage location, and submitting the Workflow to Analytics or the Pre-Pilot Plant.